Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 Strong Inversion and threshold voltage:
 By applying certain potential there will be formation of depletion region and depletion widht will increase by increasing the potential at Vgs,at some point the part of p-type substrate i.e between source and drain will be converted to n-type material,so electrons will be accumulated between source and drain, this phenomenon is called strong inversion
 Threshold voltage(Vt):The voltage(Vgs) at which strong inversion occurs is called threshold voltageor It is minimum voltage required for the movement of electrons from source to drain.Spice model will give the threshold voltage of NMOS
-By increasing the potential beyond the threshold voltage accumulation of electrons will be more between source and drain and this will leads to increase the channel widht and there will be flow of electrons between source and drain.
 Body terminal is used to tune the threshold voltage, by applying voltage at Vsb there will be additonal reverse bias which increases the depletion layer width between source and p-substrate will increase.
 Threshold volatage formulae
 fig4 and fig5
 2.Resistive Region:
+By increasing the potential beyond the threshold voltage accumulation of electrons will be more between source and drain and this will leads to increase the channel widht and there will be flow of electrons between source and drain.
+Vgs-Vth is the condition when the transistor will be on.
+Accumulation Charges will be directly proportional to Vgs-Vth When there is no potential given at Vds the voltage will be same across the whole channel When Vds is given to the transistor the voltage will be vary across the channel as the voltage at source is zero and voltage at drain is Vds,so the voltage acroos the channel is vary from 0 to Vds.